 Keele Business School is located at the heart of the Keele University Science & Innovation Park, one of the leading developments of its kind in the UK.
 The Park offers companies a business environment that provides an innovative research culture, combined with academic expertise and the University’s specialist resources, with a variety of opportunities for students to get involved, from internships, knowledge exchange partnerships, and student enterprise initiatives.

 Engage with academics at the cutting-edge of research

 Keele is a research-led university which means your lecturers are actively conducting research at the forefront of their areas of expertise.

 Our staff in Keele Business School are active researchers in core areas such as accounting, finance, economics, human resource management, marketing and management.
 Their academic work will inform your learning, incorporating recent theories and current themes to open discussion in your subject area.
 There are professional support staff on hand to answer any queries you may have during your undergraduate studies at Keele.

 Our academics in Keele Business School are multicultural and multinational, bringing an international aspect to the School’s teaching, research and business activities.

-Staff within the School of Computing and Mathematics are also active researchers.
+Staff within the School of Computer Science and Mathematics are also active researchers.
 Our research specialisms span a wide remit and feed into modules in the latter years of your degree.
 Our research work has countless applications in engineering, biology, oceanography, meteorology, medicine, finance, economics and the digital world.

 Research specialisms within the mathematics department include: